jessicalh/matlab-mcp-server/README.md

 ## Requirements

+**Tested Platform:**
-- Windows (only supported platform)
+- Windows (only supported OS)
+- MATLAB R2025b (25.2.0.2998904)
+- **⚠️ Other MATLAB versions are NOT tested and may not work**

+**Required Software:**
-- Local MATLAB installation (R2020b or later)
+- Local MATLAB R2025b installation
-- Standard MATLAB license
+- Valid MATLAB license (standard license, no special features required)
+- MATLAB Engine API for Python (installed via your MATLAB license)
 - Claude Desktop

+**Important:** You must install the MATLAB Engine API for Python from your own MATLAB installation.
+The installer cannot do this for you.
+This requires a valid MATLAB license.

 ## Configuration